Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Also read: The Best Time to Travel to Taipei

 As of the beginning of June, it is safe to say that summer has officially arrived in Taipei.
 Most years, the Dragon Boat Festival (which often results in a long weekend) marks the first weekend that I personally feel way too ******* hot in Taipei.
-This is even the case when the long weekend comes at the beginning of June, although on the 2020 calendar, the long weekend will actually come toward the end of June, so it is guaranteed to be sweltering.

 In Taipei in June, expect a daytime average of 32°C (90°F), with thick humidity making the “feels like” temperature reach up to the low 40s (100s).
 Because Taipei sits in a kind of bowl, it seems to trap humidity, not to mention the additional heat absorbed and released by the concrete jungle itself.
 Early June shouldn’t be as stifling, but the temperatures will gradually increase as the days pass, leading up to July, the hottest month of the year.